-Instead we propose to move to offering a facilitated informal gathering to share our interests and expand our knowledge around permaculture.
+Instead we are offering a facilitated informal gathering to share our interests and expand our knowledge around permaculture.
 Bring your questions, ideas, inquiries, projects and problems that can be explored by the group using permaculture ethics and principles.

-You may also like to join our regular volunteering on Fridays and Saturdays if you want to get active and learn by doing.
+You may also like to join our regular volunteering on Wednesdays and Saturdays if you want to get active and learn by doing.

 NEW PEOPLE WELCOME AT ANY STAGE!

 Sign up on our email list to be kept up to date.